 When you give your dog the "Sit" command, you've told it to sit and remain seated until it receives another command.
 Many obedience programs no longer use the "Stay" command, believing it is redundant and not necessary.
 However, it would be good for you to know how to condition for this command if your dog struggles with remaining seated.
 To reinforce sitting, apply a light amount of upward leash pressure to its collar and command "Stay" as you start to move away and toward the end of the leash.
 Your dog will likely get up and try to move with you.
 If this occurs, stop it with "No," reseat the dog with "Sit," and repeat "Stay" with another upward tug on the leash.
 It should not take too many corrections before your dog figures this puzzle out.
 Should it continually refuse to stay, add increasing amounts of leash pressure and stronger "No" commands until it obeys.
 You may need to be more patient here than any other place.
-You have already conditioned your dog to move with you at heel as you move away and many dogs think this is what you want now instead of remaining seated.
+You have already conditioned your dog to move with you at heel as you work now instead of remaining seated.
 Correction for mistakes, rewards for positive responses, and repetition will quickly condition your dog to this command.